 4 Reasons Why Moms Need to Breastfeed Their Babies

-As a company that offers breast pumps covered by insurance, you can bet that we here at The Breastfeeding Shop know more than enough about all of the reasons why moms need to breastfeed their babies.
-If you think the main (and only reason) why you breastfeed is to make sure your baby is fed.
+We are a company that offers breast pumps covered by insurance.
+So, you can bet that The Breastfeeding Shop knows more than enough about the reasons why moms should breastfeed babies.
+You may think the main (and only reason) to breastfeed is to make sure your baby is fed.
 Actually, there are all kinds of breastfeeding benefits for baby and mom.
 In fact, there are a countless number of other reasons why you should breastfeed.
 If you found your way here, you may be wondering – why is breastfeeding good?
 Here are 4 reasons why moms need to breastfeed their babies.

 - It releases hormones that will make you and your baby feel closer.
 When you kiss or hug loved ones, your body releases a “bonding hormone” called oxytocin.
 As you breastfeed your baby, this hormone is also released due to the extreme feeling of closeness you have with your son or daughter.

 - There has been some evidence that it helps to lower childhood cancer risks.
 If you didn’t know, your breast milk both feeds and provides your baby with antibodies that aid in protecting him or her from flu viruses.
 However, a study published in the Journal of Human Lactation back in 2012, shed light on the fact that breast milk also contains cancer-fighting agents that can aid in the protection against illnesses like Hodgkin’s disease and lymphoblastic leukemia.

 - It will lower your breast cancer risk.
 In a study done at Columbia University, they found that moms who breastfeed were less inclined to be diagnosed with breast cancer than women who did not.
 What’s more, the more children they had, the lower their risks became.